 My sister always says that it is better to buy a whole crab instead of the pre-packaged, or canned.
 You get more crabmeat for your money, that is if you have the time or the patience to clean and de-shell the crab.

 Dungeness Crab is one of the most sold crabmeat available on the market.
-Usually packaged in canned, it facilitates the preparation for quick and easy appetizers.
+Usually packaged in canned, it facilitates the preparation of quick and easy appetizers.

 The recipe only has one expensive item.
 The Dungeness Crab!
 When in season, they are sold by the pound.
 Try to take advantage of the sales and take your time to clean it.